trhacknon/TrknBomb/README.md

  Do not Use This To Harm Others.
  I Am Not Responsible For The Misuse Of The Script.

+The Script Requires A working Net Connection To Work..
+No Balance will be deducted for using this script to send SMS...

  Make Sure To Update it for New Versions...

  That's All !!!